-The secretary must give the corporation their consent in writing to become a contact person/secretary before being appointed.
+The contact person/secretary must give the corporation their consent in writing to become a contact person/secretary before being appointed.

-The corporation must send the Registrar a secretary's details within 28 days after they are appointed.
+The corporation must send the Registrar a contact person's/secretary's details within 28 days after they are appointed.